passard/ArchLinux-ARM-Raspberry-Pi/README.md

-# Raspberry Pi 1, 2 and 3 installation from a Linux system (In this case, Arch Linux)
+# Raspberry Pi installation from a Linux system (In this case, Arch Linux)
-##### Setup a Raspberry Pi 1, 2 and 3 (model B and B+) with Arch Linux, from scratch
+##### Setup a Raspberry Pi (1, 2, 3 and 4, model B and B+) with Arch Linux, from scratch
 ##### All steps described below should be done in a terminal (command line interface), either from Mac OS or your favorite Linux distribution.

 ## 1) Micro SD Card Partition Table and File System Creation
 Open a terminal and _type_ **'df -h'** to identify your micro SD card.
+Changed type of partition 'Linux' to 'W95 FAT32 (LBA)'.

-#### Replace sdX in the following instructions with the device identifier for the micro SD card as it appears on your computer (eg. sdb, sdc, sdd...).
+#### Replace sdX in the following instructions with the device identifier for the micro SD card as it appears on your computer (eg. sda, sdb, sdc, sdd...).

 ##### Start fdisk (__***as root or with sudo***__) to start partitioning :
 	fdisk /dev/sdX